sindresorhus/LaunchAtLogin-Legacy/readme.md

 #### Can you support CocoaPods?

 CocoaPods used to be supported, but [it did not work well](https://github.com/sindresorhus/LaunchAtLogin/issues/22) and there was no easy way to fix it, so support was dropped.
-Even though you mainly use CocoaPods, you can still use Carthage just for this package without any problems.
+Even though you mainly use CocoaPods, you can still use Swift Package Manager just for this package without any problems.

 #### I'm getting a `'SMCopyAllJobDictionaries' was deprecated in OS X 10.10` warning